orrymr/blog_r/content/post/2020-07-20-zulu-article-uzoqhubeka-asebenzele-ekhaya-umantashe-osuleleke-ngecovid-19.md

 - hlolwa - tested
 - kathathu ukuqinisekisa - three times, to be certain
 - ngaleli gciwane - with this very / particular virus (like saying "ngalo nyala - this year")
-- bazivalele - they will close themselves off
+- bazivalele - they closed themselves off
 - njengamanje - presently | same as okwamanje
 - uzinikele | he will give himself (from the work nika - give) / commit himself to
 - ekuqinisekiseni - ensuring